-• Respect: promoted as learners respect opinions of others during the discussions.
+Respect: promoted as learners respect opinions of others during the discussions.

-Indicator Exceeds expectation Meets expectation Approaches expectation Below expectation Ability to identify the Correctly and consistently Correctly identifies Identifies some With assistance, components of identifies components of components of components of identifies some Integrated Science Integrated Science Integrated Science Integrated Science components of Integrated Science Ability to relate Consistently and correctly Correctly relates Correctly relates With assistance, relates knowledge and skills relates knowledge and knowledge and skills some knowledge and some knowledge and gained in Integrated skills gained in Integrated gained in Integrated skills gained in skills gained in Science to career Science to career Science to career Integrated Science to Integrated Science to opportunities opportunities opportunities career opportunities career opportunities
+Indicator Exceeds expectation Meets expectation Approaches Below expectation expectation Ability to identify the Correctly and Correctly identifies Identifies some With assistance, components of consistently identifies components of components of identifies some Integrated Science components of Integrated Science Integrated Science components of Integrated Science Integrated Science Ability to relate Consistently and Correctly relates Correctly relates With assistance, knowledge and skills correctly relates knowledge and skills some knowledge and relates some gained in Integrated knowledge and skills gained in Integrated skills gained in knowledge and Science to career gained in Integrated Science to career Integrated Science to skills gained in opportunities Science to career opportunities career opportunities Integrated Science opportunities to career opportunities

-Strand Sub-Strand Specific Learning Suggested Learning Experiences Key Inquiry Outcomes Questions 1.0 Scientific Investigation 1.2 Laboratory Safety 8 Lessons By the end of the sub-strand the learner should be able to: a) identify common hazards and their symbols in the laboratory b) analyse causes of common accidents in the laboratory c) demonstrate first aid safety measures for common laboratory accidents. d) appreciate the importance of safety in the and access to a healthy working environment.
+Strand Sub-Strand Specific Learning Outcomes Suggested Learning Experiences Key Inquiry Questions 1.0 Scientific Investigation 1.2 Laboratory Safety 8 Lessons By the end of the substrand the learner should be able to: a) identify common hazards and their symbols in the laboratory b) analyse causes of common accidents in the laboratory c) demonstrate first aid safety measures for common laboratory accidents. d) appreciate the importance of safety in the and access to a healthy working environment.
 The learner is guided to: identify common hazards and accidents in the laboratory interpret common hazard symbols, including but not limited to flammable, corrossive, toxic, carcinogenic, radioactive substances among others discuss in groups, causes of common laboratory accidents and related first aid measures (burns and scalds, cuts, and ingestion of harmful substances) role-play some first aid procedures for common accidents in the laboratory. practice safety measures in the laboratory and the general school learning environment. discuss the importance of safety measures in the laboratory search for laboratory safety procedures from other sources How do accidents happen in the laboratory?
-What safety measures should be considered while constructing
+What safety measures should be considered while constructing a laboratory?

-(internet, e-libraries among others). ~
+(internet, e-libraries among others).